cavo789/blog/blog/2024/12/26/dagger-python/index.md

 Amazing application to tell us, random, *Hello world* or *Bonjour le monde!*

-Ok, we've our application and we want to do a lot of things:
+### Our objectives

+Every time we will push our codebase to our versioning application (like GitLab), we want to:

 * Run [Pylint](https://pypi.org/project/pylint/), *Lint python scripts using Pylint - Run analyses your code without actually running it*,
 * Run [Black](https://black.readthedocs.io/en/stable/), *Format the script using Black*,